brightsg/Dubrovnik/Readme.md

 ===============

 Th binding code will attempt to generate Obj-C bindings from a .NET managed exe or dll.
 The XML generator and code generator are both .NET apps and run under windows.
 Remember to install the Microsoft Visual Studio 2012 (or later) SDK.

+Note that these tools are GUI based at present.
+A command line based workflow sounds appealing and it should be possible to derive these from the existing tools fairly quickly.

+Windows Explorer may obfuscate browsing of the .NET assembly caches.
+If so, [help is at hand](http://geekswithblogs.net/pavelka/archive/2006/05/05/WindowsExplorerAndTheGlobalAssemblyCache.aspx).

 To generate bindings automatically: